thebkv/bkv/Deuteronomy_01.md

 _The Deuteronomic critique is timeless._ Our human mind is adept at using its **Principles of Investigation** to justify fear, rather than using them to justify the **Divine Command**. <ins>It's the spiritual sin of prioritizing risk assessment over absolute trust.</ins>

+See Deuteronomy 1 and Psalm 95 for more on this theme.